LucianoSBJ/Learning-Git-Again/README.md

 # Learning Git Again
- Studying Git For The Second Time!
+ Studying Git For The Second Time.

 Thank You, Gustavo Guanabara!